Welcome to HR-Benefits

 - Enrollment form for new employees within 60 days of hire

 - Application for current employees beyond 60 days of initial hire

 - Long Term Disability - Certificate of Coverage

-These plans allow you to use pre -tax dollars for qualifying expenses.
-You will be able to pay for some charges with the plan Visa card or be reimbursed with pre -tax dollars from your account when you submit receipts with a claim form.
+These plans allow you to use pre-tax dollars for qualifying expenses.
+You will be able to pay for some charges with the plan Visa card or be reimbursed with pre-tax dollars from your account when you submit receipts with a claim form.
 Enrollment in these plans is limited to the Benefit Choice period, within 60 days of employment or within 60 days of a qualifying change.
-NOTE: Government regulations require that you forfeit any unused money in your MCAP or DCAP accounts at the end of the plan year “grace” and “ runout ” periods so it is wise to budget conservatively.
-Call Human Resources to request current information about the following programs and visit the CMS website for forms.
+NOTE: Government regulations require that you forfeit any unused money in your MCAP or DCAP accounts at the end of the plan year “grace” and “runout” periods so it is wise to budget conservatively.
+Call Human Resources to request current information about the following programs and visit the MyBenefits.Illinois.gov for more information.